WestDRI/slides/content/torchtensors_webinar/_index.md

 ## <center><div style="font-size: 3rem; color: #e6e6e6">Efficient memory storage</div></center>
 {{<br size="1">}}

-They are usually contiguous memory blocks, but the main difference is that they are unboxed: floats will thus take 4 or 8 bytes each
+They are usually contiguous memory blocks, but the main difference is that they are unboxed: floats will thus take 4 (32-bit) or 8 (64-bit) bytes each
 {{<br size="1">}}

-Boxed values take up more memory (memory for the pointer + memory for the primitive)
+Boxed values take up more memory <br>(memory for the pointer + memory for the primitive)
 {{<br size="2.5">}}

 {{<img8 src="/img/torchtensors/memory_storage.png" margin="rem" title="" width="60%" line-height="2.2rem">}}